 Dr. Pollack Porter is a Professor of Health Policy and Management in the Johns Hopkins Bloomberg School of Public Health.
 Dr. Pollack Porter’s research informs the development of policies that promote safe and healthy environments where people live, work, play, and travel.
 Her research prioritizes injury prevention, policy change, and disparities, and addresses active transportation, transportation safety, sports injuries, and safe play for children.
 Read full bio here.

-Renée Umstattd Meyer, PhD, MCHES, Associate Professor, Baylor University, Robbins College of Health and Human Sciences
+Renée Umstattd Meyer, PhD, MCHES, Associate Professor, Baylor University, Robbins College of Health and Human Sciences, and PARC co-Director

 Dr. Umstattd Meyer is an Associate Professor of Public Health in the Baylor University Robbins College of Health and Human Sciences who is recognized nationally and internationally for her work with diverse underserved and rural communities.
 Her research aims to better understand and promote physical activity for all people across the lifespan, specifically acknowledging the importance of and interrelationships among behavioral, environmental, and policy factors.
 Read full bio here.